 President Kennedy and Governor Connally are both wounded and rushed to Parkland Hospital.

-Wire services report three shots were fired as the motorcade passed under the Stemmons Freeway.
-Two bullets hit the president and one hit the governor.
+Wire services report three shots were fired as the motorcade passed under Stemmons Freeway.
+Two bullets hit the President and one hit the governor.

 12:36 p.m. - The ABC radio network broadcasts the first nationwide news bulletin reporting that shots have been fired at the Kennedy motorcade.

 12:40 p.m. - The CBS television network broadcasts the first nationwide TV news bulletin also reporting on the shooting.

 1:00 p.m. - 46-year-old Kennedy, 35th President of the United States, is declared dead, becoming the fourth US president killed in office.

 1:07 p.m. - News of the shooting causes the New York Stock Exchange to halt trading after an $11 million flood of sell orders.

 1:15 p.m. - Lee Harvey Oswald kills Dallas Police Patrolman J. D. Tippit approximately 45 minutes after the assassination.

 1:37 p.m. - The Associated Press reports Kennedy died at 1 p.m.
 CT (2 p.m.
 ET).
 Minutes before the President's death is officially announced, Roman Catholic priests Oscar L. Huber and James Thompson administer the last rites to the President at the hospital.